google-wallet/identity-reference-implementation/README.md

 # Google Wallet Identity Reference Implementations

 This repository serves as a central hub for reference implementations of the **Google Wallet Identity** ecosystem.
-It provides end-to-end code examples for different identity partners—including **Issuers** and **Verifiers (Relying Parties)**—to help developers integrate digital credentials using standard protocols.
+It provides end-to-end code examples for different identity partners - including **Issuers** and **Verifiers (Relying Parties)** - to help developers integrate digital credentials using standard protocols.

 > **Disclaimer**: This is Not an officially supported Google product.
 This project is intended for **demonstration purposes only** and is not intended for use in a production environment.
-This project is Not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).
+This project is **not** eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

 ---